Baldur's Gate: Dark Alliance: Gameplay

-Gameplay is linear, and each main quest must be completed in sequence before the story can proceed, although there are some optional side-quests, which do not have to be completed immediately.
-However, all side-quests must be completed within the act in which they are assigned.
+Gameplay is linear, and each main quest must be completed in sequence before the story can proceed, although there are some optional side-quests, which do not have to be completed immediately, but all side-quests must be completed within the act in which they are assigned.
 There are relatively few NPCs in the game, with whom only those who are part of a quest or side-quest may be interacted.
 Weapons, armor and items are only available for purchase from one location at a time, and become increasingly expensive and more powerful as the game progresses.
 The HUD features the option to use either a transparent map that covers most of the screen, or a mini-map, with the player also given the option to turn the map off entirely.

 The game also features cooperative gameplay with another player.
 Both players share the same screen, and are thus limited in how far they can move away from one another.
 In co-op mode, the player who makes the kill gets 60% of the experience, and the other player gets 40%.
 Whichever player collects any gold drops gets 100% of the value, with the other player getting nothing.

 The game contains four difficulty levels; "Easy", "Normal", "Hard" and "Extreme".
 Extreme can only be unlocked after the player has beaten "The Gauntlet", a special mini-dungeon unlocked once the player completes the game on any difficulty level.
 The Gauntlet can only be played with Drizzt Do'Urden.
 Extreme mode takes the form of a New Game Plus, and can only be played by importing a saved character from another game.
 Once the player has completed Extreme mode, Drizzt Do'Urden becomes available to use in the main game.

 GBA version

-The Game Boy Advance version of Dark Alliance features some noticeable gameplay differences from the console versions.